c-frame/aframe-extras/README.md

 ## Usage (Scripts)

 In the [dist/](https://github.com/donmccurdy/aframe-extras/tree/master/dist) folder, download any package(s) you need.
-Include the scripts on your page:
+Include the scripts on your page, and all components are automatically registered for you:

 ```html
 <script src="//cdn.rawgit.com/donmccurdy/aframe-extras/v1.12.6/dist/aframe-extras.min.js"></script>